kubernetes/kubernetes/docs/admin/service-accounts-admin.md

   - User accounts are for humans.
 Service accounts are for processes, which run in pods.
   - User accounts are intended to be global.
-Names must be unique across all namespaces of a cluster, future user resource will not be namespaced).
+Names must be unique across all namespaces of a cluster, future user resource will not be namespaced.
     Service accounts are namespaced.
   - Typically, a cluster's User accounts might be synced from a corporate database, where new user account creation requires special privileges and